The Hollies: 1963–1965

-By this time, the Hollies were writing and performing a substantial amount of original material, written by the group's songwriting team of Clarke, Nash, and Hicks, and producer Richards finally permitted the group to release its first self-penned hit, "We're Through" (Sep.
-1964, UK No. 7) (credited to a pseudonym, "L. Ransford", the name of Graham Nash's grandfather, as were all their early compositions).
-This was followed by two more cover versions, "Yes I Will" (Jan.
-1965, UK No. 9) and finally the Clint Ballard, Jr.-penned "I'm Alive" (May 1965, the band's first UK No. 1, US No. 103, Canada No. 11).
-Their second album, In The Hollies Style (1964), did not chart in the Record Retailer top ten album chart, although it did feature in the New Musical Express album chart, making the top ten.
+By this time, the Hollies were writing and performing a substantial amount of original material, written by the group's songwriting team of Clarke, Nash, and Hicks, and producer Richards finally permitted the group to release its first self-penned hit, "We're Through" (September 1964, UK No. 7) (credited to a pseudonym, "L. Ransford", the name of Graham Nash's grandfather, as were all their early compositions).
+This was followed by two more cover versions, "Yes I Will" (January 1965, UK No. 9) and finally the Clint Ballard Jr.-penned "I'm Alive" (May 1965, the band's first UK No. 1, US No. 103, Canada No. 11).
+Their second album, In the Hollies Style (1964), did not feature in the Record Retailer top ten album chart, although it did reach the top ten of the New Musical Express chart.
 None of the tracks from the album were released in the US, although a version of it was released in Canada, with the addition of the British singles.

 Finally, the Hollies broke through in North America with an original song that they requested from Manchester's Graham Gouldman.
-"Look Through Any Window" (September 1965, UK No. 4) broke the Hollies into the US Top 40 (No. 32, Jan.
-1966) and into the Canadian top 10 (No. 3, Jan.
-1966), both for the first time.
+"Look Through Any Window" (September 1965, UK No. 4) broke the Hollies into the US Top 40 (No. 32, January 1966) and into the Canadian top 10 (No. 3 in January 1966), both for the first time.
 Their follow-up single, an original recording of George Harrison's new song "If I Needed Someone" (December 1965), was undercut when the Beatles decided to release their own version on the UK album Rubber Soul; it only reached No. 20 in the UK and was not released in North America.
 Their third album, simply called Hollies, hit No. 8 in the UK in 1965 but, under the name Hear!
 Here!, failed to chart in the US despite its inclusion of "Look Through Any Window" and "I'm Alive".